 But Up in the Air left a downright bilious taste in my mouth; if the movie were a plane—especially one that its main character, Ryan Bingham, was aboard—I would charge the cabin, wrest the yoke from the pilot and crash the motherfucker into the sea.

 The film begins by holding a dirty mirror up to our dark economic times then promptly squeegees the grime away in favor of glowingly reflecting, with Reitman’s trademark canned warmth and winking humor, people who profit off the misery and cowardice of others.
-The movie aspires to social commentary at the prospect of Bingham—a man who gets paid a ton of money to fly around the country firing people for weak-willed corporations—losing his own job to the innovation of laying off employees by video (ah, modern technology).
-But it lacks the conviction to say anything meaningful, instead heaping on plot devices designed to make viewers empathize with Bingham; the self-absorbed and self-described “career transition counselor” has a revelatory family encounter and gets what passes for his heart ripped out and stomped on by a fellow traveler (Vera Farmiga, lending the movie and her character more vibrance and intelligence than either deserve).
+The movie aspires to social commentary at the prospect of Bingham—a man who gets paid a ton of money to fly around the country firing people for weak-willed corporations—losing his own job to the technological innovation of laying off employees by video.
+But it lacks the conviction to say anything meaningful, instead heaping on plot devices designed to make viewers empathize with Bingham; the self-absorbed and self-described “career transition counselor” has a revelatory family encounter and gets what passes for his heart ripped out and stomped on by a fellow traveler (Vera Farmiga, lending the movie and her character more intelligence and depth than either deserve).